The collection: Present, gone and history

 The bikes in use are listed in the Current section.

-My wife also has a bike although it's not been ridden for quite a while!
+My wife did have a bike - it hadn't been ridden for quite a while so was sold in mid-2022.

-Last but not least I own what was a Raleigh Banana Tour of Britain replica machine that, after a powder-coat and conversion to a single-speed with flat bars, did serve as my "pub bike" but is now on semi-permanent loan to my brother-in-law who has it on a turbo trainer.
+As well as the 4 "proper bikes" I own what was a Raleigh Banana Tour of Britain replica machine that, after a powder-coat and conversion to a single-speed with flat bars, is my pub bike, or the machine to pop into town (I won't mind if it's stolen or damaged)

 At the height of my bike ownership in about 2011/2012 I had 16 machines of varying sorts - most of those are listed in the Gone section.